 Many condo master policies will help cover injuries of guests that get hurt in common areas like the pool or tennis court.
 But what about injuries to guests in your unit?
 What if you accidentally inure people or damage their property away from home?

 Most condo owners need some amount of personal liability coverage, but checking the HOA policy will help give you a better idea of how much.
-Don't forget: if you're worried your liability insurance isn't enough to fully protect your assets, you can explore Esurance umbrella coverage.
+Don't forget: if you're worried your liability insurance isn't enough to fully protect your assets, you can explore umbrella coverage.

 3. Does the HOA insurance cover renovations in my unit?

 The remodeling bug is known to bite homeowners without warning … and you could be next!
-Of course, if you renovate your condo, chances are the amount of dwelling insurance you have will have to change, too.
+Of course, if you renovate your condo, chances are the amount of dwelling insurance you need will to change, too.
 But before you increase the limits on your own coverage, check with your condo master policy.
 Some HOA plans cover improvements to the unit, which could save you a bundle.

 4. What are the limits of the HOA insurance (or, do you need loss assessment coverage)?